 Because it contains a lot of air spaces, snow is a great insulator, helping to keep plants from freezing.
 Snow also provides moisture to plants growing underneath it, which is critical during winter, when the water that plants need to survive is frozen and therefore not available for them to use.

-In the cases of grasses and forbs (non-woody, usually low-growing, flowering plants) inhabiting cold climates, the above-ground parts of the plant die in the fall, and all of the water and nutrients they contain are taken up by the roots.
+In the case of grasses and forbs (non-woody, usually low-growing, flowering plants) inhabiting cold climates, the above-ground parts of the plant die in the fall, and all of the water and nutrients they contain are taken up by the roots.
 One reason that it is beneficial for a plant to concentrate all of its resources in its roots is that soil temperatures are generally warmer and more stable than air temperatures during the winter.
 Many northern environments are cold enough that plant roots, soil, and soil bacteria necessary for plant growth can still freeze, however.
 By providing a layer of insulation, snow reduces the risk of freezing.
 The soil beneath a healthy snow cover remains considerably warmer than in places where the snow has been swept away.

 Death of plants (and animals) due to the challenges of winter is called “winterkill.”
 Two major causes of winterkill in plants are dessication and freezing, which damages cells when freezing water within them causes cells to burst.
 Winterkill is more likely during winters with cold temperatures and little snow to provide insulation and during winters during which temperatures fluctuate drastically.